OpenMS/pyopenms-docs/docs/source/quality_control.rst

 Quality Control
 ===============

-With :py:class:`~.MzQCFile` pyOpenMS provides a tool to export quality control data from an experiment to a mzQC file following the
+With :py:class:`~.MzQCFile` :term:`pyOpenMS` provides a tool to export quality control data from an experiment to a mzQC file following the
 `HUPO-PSI specifications
 <https://github.com/HUPO-PSI/mzQC>`_.
-MzQC is a reporting and exchange format for mass spectrometry
+MzQC is a reporting and exchange format for :term:`mass spectrometry`
 quality control data in JSON format.

 :py:meth:`~.MzQCFile.store()` requires, besides the ``input_file`` and ``output_file`` path,
 at least a :py:class:`~.MSExperiment`.
-Optionally, a :py:class:`~.FeatureMap` and/or lists of :py:class:`~.ProteinIdentification` and :py:class:`~.PeptideIdentification` can be provided to calculate additional proteomics and metabolomics quality metrics.
+Optionally, a :py:class:`~.FeatureMap` and/or lists of :py:class:`~.ProteinIdentification` and :py:class:`~.PeptideIdentification` can be provided to calculate additional :term:`proteomics` and :term:`metabolomics` quality metrics.

 .. code-block:: python